Shark!: Sam Fuller

 In April 1967 it was announced Twist of the Knife would be produced by Skip Steloff for Calderon-Stell and directed by Sam Fuller, his first film since The Naked Kiss.
 The cast would include Burt Reynolds, Arthur Kennedy and Barry Sullivan.

 The film was to be the first in a series of co productions between Skip Steloff, Marc Cooper's Heritage Productions, and Jose Luis Calderon's Cinemtographia Calderon.

 When Sam Fuller joined the project, he rewrote the script and retitled it Caine.
 He shared writing credit with John Kingsbridge.

 Fuller later said "I liked the idea of making a story where, for once, the hero is really the heavy, the heavy is the girl, there's another heavy, and you find out in the end they're all heavies."

 He elaborated, saying he liked "doing a story about four amoral characters... to show not only a double cross on a double cross but when we think we know who the heavy is, we find out the real heavy behind it all is the girl...
 I have the hero not only allow her to die, but he shrugs it off.
 I thought that was exciting...
 I had such fun because I went beyond the average switch of revealing the villain.
 I also didn't have the guy just let the girl go to jail; he lets her be eaten by sharks."

 Even before filming began, the producers announced they had signed Fuller to a four-picture deal, including a sequel to Caine.

 Shooting

-Filming took place for nine weeks in 1967, in Manzanillo, Mexico, which stood in for the Sudan.
+Filming took place for nine weeks in 1967, in Manzanillo, Colima, Mexico, which stood in for the Sudan.

-During production, one of the film's stuntmen, Jose Marco, was attacked and killed on camera by a great white shark that broke through protective netting.
-The attack was captured on film and prompted a photo spread in Life magazine.
-The title was changed to Shark! to cash in on the controversy.
+It has been claimed that while shooting in the waters of Isla Mujeres, one of the film's stuntmen, José Marco, was attacked and killed on camera by a shark that broke through protective netting.
+This supposed attack was said to be captured on film and prompted a photo spread in Life magazine.
+It has been claimed that the title was changed to Shark! to cash in on the controversy.
+However, in an investigation published in Skin Diver magazine, dive-shop operator Dewey Bergman claimed to have been unable to find any record of the supposed attack, receiving statements from local port authorities and medical officials which denied any knowledge of such an incident.
+Bergman concluded that the photographs published in Life were "of a dead or drugged grey shark", and later received a statement from Life's editorial counsel that the story "may, it turns out, have been a hoax".
+Marine biologist Richard Ellis wrote that "[i]t was a perfectly harmless sequence in which no one was hurt except the shark, which subsequently died", and claimed the photographs published in Life were accomplished with "lots of ketchup".